 Who We Are

-For twenty five years Lenah Game Meats has been producing high quality Tasmanian game meats.
+For thirty years Lenah Game Meats has been producing high quality Tasmanian game meats.
 It is a small privately owned Tasmanian company built on passion, ethics and pragmatic environmentalism.
 It was founded by John and Katrina Kelly and Sally Bruen in 1993.